buildthenmarket/buildthenmarket/README.md

 ## Tech consulting from Zero to Enterprise

-➢ B2B Web Design
+➢ Design

-➢ responsive web design (mobile-friendly)
+➢ Business Development

 ➢ Software Project Management

-➢ SaaS cloud apps

-➢ Strategy Consulting

 ➢ Digital Marketing

 ## About Us

+In today's age, an effective online presence is crucial for business success.
+Build Then Market aims to help your company's technology reach its full potential.
 We create engaging web and mobile apps that give our clients a competitive advantage at a fraction of the going rate.
 Our belief is that quality work and adding a personal touch will help us to succeed.

 ## History